 Address: Fayetteville, WV

-The Katy Trail is the longest rail-trail in the country and attracts people of all ages with a variety of interests.
-The rail-trail is a great place for bicycling, walking, horseback riding, bird watching or learning about the rail history.
+The Katy Trail is the longest rail-trail in the country and attracts people of all ages with various interests.
+The rail-trail is a great place for bicycling, walking, horseback riding, bird watching, and learning about rail history.
+It is definitely one of the best unknown places to visit in the USA, and with good reason!

 Address: 101 Lewis St Machens to Clinton, Boonville, MO 65039